sjaehn/BShapr/README.md

 However, dragging the background results only in dragging the whole **display** of the envelope.
 Similarly, scrolling zooms the display in or out.

+In the background of the shape editor a stereo monitor visualizes the input and the output levels.
+You can change the zoom by pressing <SHIFT> key AND scrolling the mouse wheel.

 ### Method